deblnia/data100/README.md

 The order of priority should be this:

 1. Homeworks
+2. Exams
-2. Labs
+3. Labs
-3. Discussions / Lectures
+4. Discussions / Lectures

 This ordering preferences actually coding over passive learning.
 I assume I'll use handouts / reference materials as needed.